8 Simple Vegan Turkey Substitutes That Don’t Suck

 Their website has a store locator to help you find their products near you.

-We like Quorn products.
-While we haven’t tried the roast ourselves, it was recommended by a couple of our friends in The Peas and Carrots Society.
+We like Gardein products.
+While we haven’t tried the turkey ourselves, it was recommended by a couple of our friends in The Peas and Carrots Society.
 This meatless roast is soy- and gluten-free.
 Additionally, it contains no GMOs.

 4. Trader Joe’s Breaded Turkey-Less Stuffed Roast with Gravy